-Comment: Offered Spring semester only.
+Comment: ESOL 90S is offered in the Spring semester only.
 ESOL 90S is repeatable for credit with no maximum credit limit.
 ESOL 90S may not be audited or taken for a letter grade.
-Special grading options are NC (earns no credit for the course and must enroll in another semester of ESOL 90F/ESOL 90S), CR (earns credit for the course but must enroll in another semester of ESOL 90F/ESOL 90S), and CR+ (earns credit for the course and is eligible for ESOL 92F/ESOL 92S).
+Special grading options are "NC" (earns no credit for the course and must enroll in another semester of ESOL 90F/ESOL 90S), "CR" (earns credit for the course but must enroll in another semester of ESOL 90F/ESOL 90S), and "CR+" (earns credit for the course and is eligible for ESOL 92F/ESOL 92S).

-ESOL 90S provides for accelerated language development of academic English for beginning and high-beginning speakers who are preparing for entrance into ENG 100 / ESL 100 and other college-level courses.
-This course includes basic grammar structures, vocabulary development, writing at the paragraph level, and aspects of academic and American culture.
-The course also provides a writing workshop that will include using Internet resources and www 2.0 tools such as blogs, discussion boards, and wikis.
+ESOL 90S, a content-based language-development course, provides for accelerated language development of academic English for beginning-level speakers who are preparing for entrance into ENG 100/ESL 100 and other college-level courses.
+Instruction includes opportunities to explore listening, speaking, reading, and writing; beginning-level grammar structures; vocabulary development; and aspects of academic culture.